hai-shu/Weekly-Accountability-Check-In/README.md

 # Weekly Accountability Webapp

-A modern web application for HaiShu and Eric to plan and track their weekly tasks together.
+A modern web application for HaiShu and Eric to plan and track their weekly tasks together with a beautiful forest theme.

 ## Features